Clarence Wooten

 Clarence is the only African-American to have founded, scaled, and led two Internet startups to successful acquisitions by publicly traded companies while CEO with the sale of ImageCafe to Network Solutions [Nasdaq: NSOL] and Progressly to Box [NYSE: BOX].
 Upon founding Progressly, Clarence foresaw the consumerization of enterprise software and created a patented cloud-based workflow UI/UX for business processes that led to the company’s acquisition by Box in 2018.

 In his current role at X, Clarence leverages his design-thinking roots, deep understanding of tech, and entrepreneurial experience to develop moonshots in X’s early pipeline.
-Clarence is also General Partner at Revitalize, a venture studio and seed fund focused on changing the complexion of tech and increasing economic opportunities though Web3.
+Clarence is also General Partner at Revitalize, a venture studio and seed fund focused on changing the complexion of tech and increasing economic opportunities though AI and Web3.

 With a track-record of applying superior UI/UX, SaaS, blockchain, and AI to build and transform companies; Clarence leverages these talents as an advisor to Procter & Gamble Ventures, AQI Ventures, Impact Venture Capital and numerous Silicon Valley tech advisory boards, CEOs, and accelerators including Alchemist and Spark Labs.
 Clarence is an autodidact with a unique and deep network ranging from founders and CEOs of disruptive tech startups, to venture capitalists, celebrities and executives at Silicon Valley’s leading companies.